The Lesser Evil

 Which way will she turn?

-Check out the trailer, some early reviews, Andrew's strange poem, and a few insights about the book.
+Check out the trailer, some early reviews, and Andrew's strange poem.

 - Daniel Settanni writes a transcendental thriller in The Lesser Evil.